Autumn in Finland: the Ruska and its colors

 The beginning of the autumn is a great time to be in Finland.
 Whether you’re looking out a window, walking through the streets or simply standing in a forest, intense colors are all around you.
 The Finns call it the Ruska, but there is a lot more to this period of the Autumn in Finland than just a word.
 Let’s dive right in.

 At this time of year, all the deciduous trees are shaking off their leaves to get ready for the winter.
 In Finland, a country covered with trees, this is quite a big deal.

-This is also noticeable in the cities, which are also covered with vegetation; when the Autumn in Finland arrives the process of the leaves changing color begins.
+This is also noticeable in the cities covered with vegetation.
+When the Autumn in Finland arrives the process of the leaves changing color begins.
 The trees and bushes show different shades of red, bright brown and yellow and make the country seem like a magical place.

 What is the Ruska